rkuo/angular-guide/README.md

 ## step-5-model

-There is no code change in document.
-Model is data, which can merge with HTML to create view.
+Scope is a data-model, which can merge with HTML to create view.
+With different scopes, view can connect to different part of data-model.

+=>>insert model picture here

 ## step-6-view

+Angular extends HTML by adding some angularjs-directives, like an attributes to an element.
+The browser parses the HTML into the DOM with all these new "attributes", which becomes the input for angularjs's compiler.
+The compiler looks for specified-directives to set up watches on the specified model.
+With event model described above, the view will continue to observe/sync with the model.

+=>>insert half size view picture here